goessner/mdmath/README.md

   * Not allowed inline of text.
 Write them on a separate line.
   * Restrictions for inline formulas do not apply.
 * __Can I use math markup in blockquotes ?__
   * We can use inline and display formulas in blockquote sections.
 In order to avoid the blockquote symbol `'>'` being part of a multiline display formula, display formulas have to be written on a single line in blockquote sections.
 * __Can I use math markup in code blocks ?__
   * In order to prevent converting formulas in code blocks you must escape the enclosing dollars as in `\$\frac{a}{b}\$`.
 * __Can I access the HTML source of the markdown file ?__
   * Yes.
 Use the <kbd>Markdown: Clip Markdown+Math to Html</kbd> command or the key binding (`'ctrl+K .'`).
 Please note, to have the markdown source window activated here (not the preview window!).
 * __Can I prepend a frontmatter section to my markdown file ?__
   * Yes.
 That section is displayed depending on the `markdown.previewFrontMatter` setting.
 Its default value is `hide`, which supresses output.
-You can either use a *yaml* (`--- ... ---`) or a *JSON* (`{{{...}}}`) fromtmatter section.
+You can either use a *yaml* (`--- ... ---`) or a *JSON* (`{{{...}}}`) frontmatter section.
 * __Is PDF output supported ?__
   * Not directly.
 In order to create `*.pdf` output from your Markdown you can create a `*.html` document first and print it then using a `PDF` printer or use [Pandoc](http://pandoc.org/).
 * __I cannot open multiple preview windows.__
   *  Opening multiple preview windows is not possible at current.
 Even changing the active markdown source window doesn't update the preview window properly.
 Close the preview window first as a workaround here.
 * __How to automatically generate a table of contents ?__
   *  Set `mdmath.toc.enabled` in user settings to `true` first.
 Then add the string `[[toc]]` at your document location, where you want the table of content appear.
 Please note, that only heading levels *two* and *three* are collected.
 They are prepended by a permalink symbol `#`.
 This behavior can also be fine tuned by user settings.
 * __Can I use custom CSS styles for the preview window ?__
   *  Yes.
 Set `mdmath.style` in user settings to the location of your custom CSS file.
 Its path must be relative to this extension root.

 ## Contributing